dantefromdevilmaycry/The-Fabulous-Five/content/Places/Cities/Valdadras/The Sanitarium.md

 The staff of the sanitarium is working double time, not merely carrying out research, but also participating in the drawn-out hearings at [[The Trial]] being held at the Ducal Palace.

-During [[The Animancy Protests]], as seen over the course of [[Session 7]], The Sanitorium became the subject of attempted arson, with dozens of flasks of Alchemist's fire being flung at it by protestors.
+During [[The Animancy Protests]], as seen over the course of [[Session 7]], The Sanitarium became the subject of attempted arson, with dozens of flasks of Alchemist's fire being flung at it by protestors.

 Currently, the Sanitarium employs - [[Baldric]], [[Mikhael]], [[Ripley]], and houses [[Tunon]]